smertiens/AtraxiFlow/doc/source/manual/nodes/common.rst

 **Output**

-The node will output a python list with stdout and stderr.
+The node will output stdout and stderr as TextResources.

 **Example**